 The Roman scientists discovered something astonishing: The so-called ferritin in Alzheimer’s patients carries seven times as much aluminum as in healthy people.
 This observation fits all too well with the assumptions that were actually already shelved: If the death of nerve cells in Alzheimer’s disease were caused by aluminum, then it would be only logical that Alzheimer’s patients are more burdened by the light metal than it is the case in healthy comparators.

 Therefore, the results are of great scientific interest, even if the aluminum should be acquitted again in the end.
-“You have to take the new findings seriously, even if no definitive statement can currently be made about the dangers of aluminum”.
+“You have to take the new findings seriously, even if no definitive statement about the dangers of aluminum can be made at the moment.”

 The fact that the scientists from Italy have now selected ferritin to support the aluminum hypothesis is interesting in itself.
 Because actually the protein complex is known from a different context.
 Anyone who struggles with anemia from time to time has probably already read the word “ferritin” on their laboratory slip: It is the body’s iron store.